The west coast expedition

 The Pulpit Rock

 Last but not least, we end the trip with the famous Pulpit Rock.
-After a nice dinner at the Pulpit Rock Hotel, we start the climb to the plateau.
+After a nice dinner at the Pulpit Rock Hotel and a good night's sleep, we start the climb to the plateau.
 We will spend approx. 2 hours up and 1 1/2 down again.

 WELCOME TO STAVANGER AND THE WEST COAST EXPEDITION

 you a warm welcome to Norway and to join this very special trip.
 This is not an expedition for everyone.
 You have to be in normal to good shape to join this adventure.

 This is a huge project with an enormous logistic.
 For transport we will use ferries, buses and taxis, and we will be traveling over large areas.
 We will be moved from one destination to another, and we are going from kayaks to advanced, but nice, mountain hiking.
 Puh..!!